-The Diefenbunker Museum is located at 3929 Carp road, Ottawa (Carp) ON and is on unceded and unsurrendered Indigenous land.
+The Diefenbunker Museum is located at 3929 Carp Road, Ottawa, Ontario and is on unceded and unsurrendered Indigenous land.

 A wheelchair is available for use upon request.

 400 Level – Main Level

 400 Level Map

 Entrance – The entrance to the museum consists of three (3) ground barriers at each doorway.
 These barriers are one (1) inch in height and labelled with yellow and red tape.